K-Phoen/blog/content/til/2016-01-15-php-class-keyword.md

 ---
-layout:      post
 title: PHP ::class keyword
 category: til
 description: >
     The `::class` keyword look like it can be used to assert that the generated FQCN will point to a valid class.
 Guess what: it cant.